aswinr019/aswinr019/README.md

 - 👋 Hi, I’m aswinr
-- 👀 I’m interested in ...
-Javascript
+- 👀 I’m interested in TypeScript
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate on Javascript
 - 📫 How to reach me ...